Compote has two meanings as far as food is concerned. It can be a dish that you eat, or, a dish that you put food into.

 It is usually served room temperature or chilled, but nothing says it can’t be served warm in the winter.

-The word Compote is also used to mean a serving dish with a stem for serving fruit in.
-The dishes also got used a lot to put out mints or sweets in.
+The word compote is also used to mean a serving dish with a stem for serving fruit in.
+The dishes also got used a lot to put out mints or sweets in for decoration and guests.